-These units are designed for use in environments with increased hazard of electric shock.
+These units are designed for use in environments with increased hazard of electric shock as outlined in AS 60974.1 and AS 1674.2.

-A. Examples of environments with increased hazard of electric shock are:

-- In locations in which freedom of movement is restricted, so that the operator is forced to perform the work in a cramped (kneeling, sitting or lying) position with physical contact with conductive parts. - 2.
-In locations which are fully or partially limited by conductive elements, and in which there is a high risk of unavoidable or accidental contact by the operator. - B. Environments with increased hazard of electric shock do not include places where electrically conductive parts in the near vicinity of the operator, which can cause increased hazard, have been insulated.
+- A. Examples of environments with increased hazard of electric shock are: - In locations in which freedom of movement is restricted, so that the operator is forced to perform the work in a cramped (kneeling, sitting orlying)position with physical contact with conductive parts; - 2.
+In locations which are fully or partially limited by conductive elements, and in which there is a high risk of unavoidable or accidental contact by the operator, or - 3.
+In wet or damp hot locations where humidity or perspiration considerable reduces the skin resistance of the human body and the insulation properties of accessories - B. Environments with increased hazard of electric shock do not include places where electrically conductive parts in the near vicinity of the operator, which can cause increased hazard, have been insulated.